JebBarbas/jebcolors/README.md

 - Compiles all the TypeScript in the project.

 ### npm run release
-Changes the package.json in base of the last git commit (see standard-version) and pushes the git repository
+Changes the package.json in base of the last git commit (see standard-version) and pushes the git repository.